ekabardinsky/skype_sync_boot/README.md

 * Create/configure `integrations.json` to point up which messages should gone to the slack (please take a look at `integrations.json.example` file)
 * Build a docker image, to run it in background: `docker build --tag="skype-sync-boot" .`
 * Run the image: `docker run --name skype-boot -v path/to/your/configs:/configs -d skype-sync-boot`

+**NOTE: Microsoft can block login to the skype if unusual activity is detected (maybe you trying to run this bot on dedicated server or using VPN).
+Please approve that login (see email notification) or try to run bot on your local machine.**

 #### Or just start it by the following command:
 ```shell script
 node index.js